 We discretise the problem (\ref{eq:burger}) using a piecewise linear dG scheme (\ref{eq:sddg}) together with Richtmyer type fluxes given by

 Note that these fluxes satisfy the assumptions (\ref{eq:repf})--(\ref{eq:condw}).
-In this case our dG formulation is given by \eqref{eq:sddg} under a first order IMEX temporal discretisation.
-We take $\tau = 10^{-4}$ and $h = \pi/500$ uniformly over the space-time domain.
-In the region where the ``complex'' model (\ref{eq:viscburger}) is implemented for the discretisation of the diffusion term we use an interior penalty discretisation with piecewise constant $\widehat \varepsilon$, that is
+The dG formulation is then given by \eqref{eq:sddg}.
+In the region where the ``complex'' model (\ref{eq:viscburger}) is implemented for the discretisation of the diffusion term we use an interior penalty (IP) discretisation with piecewise constant $\widehat \varepsilon$, that is

 This means the discretisation becomes

 where